 Field Trips: There will be three field trips in GEO 306; each trip can accommodate 9 students.
 Bonus points are awarded for students that go on these trips (see below).
+In all cases, if more than 9 students want to go, the ones with the highest grade going into the trip will be included.
 For undergraduates, the trips are not required but strongly recommended.
 Trips are required for graduate students.
 Field trips are a very important part of this course; do not count yourself out for anything less than a very important conflict.

-Trip 1: SW Michigan interlobate region, and the Lake Michigan shoreline and dunes: Sunday, Sep 17 - worth 5 bonus points Trip 2: The Thumb and landscapes of Glacial Lake Saginaw: Sunday, Oct 8 - worth 5 bonus points Trip 3: Northern lower Michigan landforms, soils and glacial geomorphology: Friday-Sunday, Oct 27-29 - worth 10 bonus points
+Trip 1: Northern Lower Michigan landforms, soils and glacial geomorphology: Friday-Sunday, Apr 17-19 - worth 10 bonus pts Trip 2: The Thumb and landscapes of Glacial Lake Saginaw: Saturday, April 25- worth 5 bonus pts

+Trip 3: SW Michigan interlobate region, and the Lake Michigan shoreline and dunes: Saturday May 2 - worth 5 bonus pts

 To go on a trip, just email me and tell me which trip you are interested in attending.
 I will compile a list.
-Withdrawal from the list will cost 5 points, so be sure you are really "in" before you sign up.
+If YOU withdraw from the list it will cost you 5 points, so be sure you are really "in" before you sign up.
 For all trips, the Geography Department will cover the cost of transportation.
-Lunches will be usually be eaten "on the run" from coolers.
+Lunches will be usually be eaten "on the run" from coolers; you will be expected to bring your own food.
 For the third trip, a 3-day, 2-night trip to the northern lower peninsula of Michigan, lodging and food costs will be covered by the students.
 We will cook dinners and breakfasts at a house where we will be staying (a beautiful place, on a small lake), to save money.
-This trip is open to the first nine students who sign up and pay Dr. Schaetzl a non-refundable, partial payment of \$40 to cover lodging (a small balance will be due after the trip is over).
-There will also be at least two one-day field trips.
-Each of these trips is open to the first nine students who sign up.
-Please do not sign up and later withdraw, i.e., be sure you can go before you sign up.
+This trip is open to the first nine students who sign up and pay Dr. Schaetzl a non-refundable, partial payment of \$50 to cover lodging (a small balance will be due after the trip is over).